 Mr Kennedy told SDLP Northern Ireland Assembly member John Dallat: "Translink and Iarnrod Eireann are liaising in order to take forward a major overhaul of the existing Enterprise trains."

-He expressed confidence that the required 14.6 million euro funding will be secured from the EU and other sources.
+He expressed confidence that the required £12 million funding will be secured from the EU and other sources.

 "When this project is complete it is expected that there will be considerable improvement to the reliability of the service as well as to the aesthetics of the trains," the minister added.

-A separate project, with expected costs of 1.5 million euro, to carry out critical safety work to the trains is under way and is expected to be completed next year.
+A separate project, with expected costs of £1.2 million, to carry out critical safety work to the trains is under way and is expected to be completed next year.